thetestlabs/py-psscriptanalyzer/docs/usage.md

 ## Command Line Usage

-py-psscriptanalyzer can be used both as a standalone command-line tool and as a pre-commit hook.
+py-psscriptanalyzer can be used as a standalone command-line tool, as a pre-commit hook, or integrated into your CI/CD workflows.

 ### Basic Command Line